MAR+VIN

 Over the past seven years, the duo has contributed to a revolution in the way images are made in Brazil, adding artistic refinement to their photography to create stories that go beyond, while also having played an important role in the inclusion within the industry.
 Marcos and Kelvin often say that they are always looking for the “fantastic element” in the ordinary, creating powerful images with deep meaning and valuing their Brazilian roots.
 Together, they push their work into a political manifesto, believing in the transformative power of beauty through art.

-Last year, they became the first photographers to shoot the September issue covers of both Vogue and Elle, and now the duo are gaining international attention after creating iconic images with the EGOT winner Viola Davis, and for directing the film RITO with American singer Erykah Badu.
+They became the first photographers to shoot the September issue covers of both Vogue and Elle, and now the duo is gaining international attention after creating iconic images with the EGOT winner Viola Davis, and for directing the film RITO with American singer Erykah Badu.